-In General for State-paid Attainment of 25 years of service and Service as a Workers' Compensation Judge and 25 years or more in the aggregate of public service.
+In General for State-paid Benefits Attainment of 25 years of service and Service Retirement eligibility.
+Early Retirement Prior to age 60, with 5 consecutive years of service as a Workers' Compensation Judge and 25 years or more in the aggregate of public service.
+Ordinary Disability Retirement Eligible after 10 years of service and total and permanent disability Accidental Disability Eligible upon total and permanent disability as a result of a duty injury.

-Benefits Retirement eligibility.